Perfect Year to buy Property The Brazilian currency has never Read more →

 A US lender would rarely accept collateral in Brazil.
 However, if you are able to secure a loan in the US based on other collateral (e.g., a home you own in the US), yes, you should be able to use the funds to purchase real estate in Brazil.

 Yes, many people feel the same.
-The current Brazil administration is working towards reducing the bureaucracy, but we don't see that happening any time soon.
+The current Brazil administration is working toward reducing the bureaucracy, but we don’t see that happening any time soon.
 The truth is that Brazil is a unique country.
 People who really appreciate the country and the culture will find a way to go through all the hoops to own property in Brazil.
 And, do not forget.
 We offer a service where we take care of every single aspect of the property purchase process so you can just sit back and relax.
 The fee for this all-inclusive service is usually 5% of the property amount with a minimum amount applicable.

 A sample list of documents, which may vary depending on the bank.